How to Do Payroll in Ohio: What Every Employer Needs to Know

 Ohio Taxes

 Ohio taxes are a little more complex than in many states.
-Besides the state income tax, there are school district taxes you must calculate withholdings for and reciprocity agreements that affect workers that live in neighboring states.
+Besides the state income tax, there are school district taxes you must calculate withholdings for and reciprocity agreements that affect workers who live in neighboring states.

-Ohio charges income tax rates from 0% to 3.99%, with charges starting with income of over $26,050.
-The Ohio IT 4 determines the number of exemptions.
 Ohio has several withholding tables depending on whether you want to hold by percentage, weekly, biweekly, etc. You can find these on the Ohio Department of Taxation website.

 Ohio conforms to federal law concerning compensation and qualifying employees.
 The following employee types are exempt: